arup-group/elara/README.md

 * ``vkt``: Produce link volume vehicle kms by time slice.
 * ``plan_summary``: Produce leg and activity time and duration summaries.
-* ``trip_logs``: Produce record of all agent trips using mode hierarchy to reveal mode of trips with multiple leg modes.
-Suggest not using this in favour of the newer plan handler `trip_logs`.

 The associated list attached to each handler allows specification of which modes of transport should be processed using that handler.
 This allows certain handlers to be activated for public